Have you heard about the medication LDN?

 With that in mind, it may be worth taking the risk and determining if you respond to the medication or not.

-I find that LDN works better for weight loss versus treating patients with autoimmune disease.
+I find that LDN works better for weight loss versus treating patients with autoimmune diseases.

 LDN is a medication that is often used off-label to treat certain medical conditions ranging from autoimmune disease to chronic pain.